 SECTION 504 OF THE REHABILITATION ACT OF 1973: Section 504 prohibits discrimination on the basis of disability.
 Under Section 504, the district must provide a free appropriate public education for pupils who need or are believed to require Special Education or related services because of a potentially disabling condition.
 The district is required to provide regular education, Special Education services, related educational accommodations, and/or other services designed to meet those pupils' individual educational needs.
-Upon identification of potential Section 504 eligibility by the parents, guardians, and school staff, as a result of a Student Success Team (SST) or by other means, the district will evaluate each pupil so identified and convene an Individualized Education Plan (IEP) (if eligible for Special Education services) or another multidisciplinary team to ensure appropriate educational programs and/or services.
+Upon identification of potential Section 504 eligibility by the parents, guardians, and school staff, as a result of a Student Success Team (SST) or by other means, the district will evaluate each pupil so identified and convene an Individualized Education

+Plan (IEP) (if eligible for Special Education services) or another multidisciplinary team to ensure appropriate educational programs and/or services.

 The Santa Ana Unified School District has established a system of procedural safeguards under Section 504 with respect to the identification, evaluation, and educational placement of persons, who, because of their disability, need or are believed to need Special Education or related services.
 This system of procedural safeguards includes notice, an opportunity to examine relevant records, an impartial hearing with an opportunity for participation by the pupil's parents or guardian and representation by counsel, and a review procedure.
-The coordinator of this policy is the Director of Special Education at the District Office, 1601 E. Chestnut Avenue, Santa Ana, CA 92701, (714) 558-5551.
+The coordinator of this policy is Bianca Barquin, the Assistant Superintendent, K-12 Teaching and Learning.
+For information or to file a complaint, please submit to Ms. Barquin via email at bianca.barquin@sausd.us, call (714) 558-5656 or send via US mail to her attention to SAUSD, attn: Bianca Barquin, Assistant Superintendent, K-12 Teaching and Learning, 1601 E. Chestnut Avenue, Santa Ana, CA 92701.